nicolargo/glances/docs/aoa/ps.rst

 feature, you need to use the export option in the processlist section of the Glances configuration file or the --export-process-filter option in the command line.

-The export option is one of the following:
+The export option is a list of Glances filters.
-- a comma separated list of process names or regular expressions
-- a single Glances filter (see above)

-Example number one, export all processes with the name 'python':
+Example number one, export all processes named 'python' (or with a command line containing 'python'):

 .. code-block:: ini